I grew up loving superheroes. I think most boys from my generation did.

 A Modern Mythology

 Historically, maybe more than any other superhero, Captain America is tied directly to the ideals of a nation.
-Captain America first appeared in comics in 1941 and fought the Nazi’s.
-During the early forties he was directly linked to important notions of patriotism.
-Following the war he switched to fighting communist threats but during the fifties fell out of fashion.
-It wasn’t until the late sixties that Captain America was revived as a part of the Avengers story line.
+Captain America first appeared in comics in 1941 and fought the Nazis.
+During the early forties, he was directly linked to important notions of patriotism.
+Following the war, he switched to fighting communist threats but during the fifties fell out of fashion.
+It wasn’t until the late sixties that Captain America was revived as a part of the Avengers storyline.
 He is a uniquely American Hero.
 He is synonymous with the bravery, work ethic, and devotion that we associate with The Greatest Generation of which he was a part.
 But, in this movie we see him try and reconcile with a world that is very different.
-In the end though, Captain America and the other heroes embody the honesty, loyalty, goodness, and authenticity which the contemporary American ethos idealizes.
+In the end, though, Captain America and the other heroes embody the honesty, loyalty, goodness, and authenticity that the contemporary American ethos idealizes.

 A Complicated World

 The World of 2014 is in many ways more complicated than the world of the 1940s.
 That is even truer of Marvel’s version of reality.